 if this is a safe-feeling level of charge for you, and you can bring actual curiosity here, let’s dive in.

-your way of connecting with your concept of the divine may be very different from mine. the way that works for me is by journeying with a drum to my spirit helpers, so I can ask questions and receive direct information. your way of connecting with the divine might look like meditation, walking in nature and asking for signs or omens, journaling, contemplation, channeling, drawing oracle cards, labyrinth walks, or dreamwork.
+your way of connecting with spirit may be very different from mine. the way that works for me is by journeying with a rhythmic drumbeat to my spirit helpers, so I can ask questions and receive information directly. your way of connecting with spirit might look like meditation, walking in nature and asking for signs or omens, journaling, formal contemplation, channeling, drawing oracle cards, labyrinth walks, or dreamwork.

-beautiful. the path you take is less important than the results and insight you gain.
+lovely. the path you take is less important than the results and insight you gain through your own direct experience.

 however you connect with the mystery, you might engage these 3 powerful questions:

-the insights that might arise for you, as you entertain these 3 powerful (and often liberating) questions are limitless. it’s amazing to see what information arises when we bring curiosity to what we might be trying to learn or work through in a larger spiritual context, on the road to healing ourselves and living a magical life.
+the insights that might arise for you, as you entertain these 3 powerful (and often liberating) questions are limitless. it’s amazing to see what information arises when we bring curiosity to what we might be trying to learn or work through in a larger spiritual context, on the road to healing ourselves and living in a state of flow and grace.

 here’s an example